What is UPnP?

 Many IT teams and tech-conscious people hate the idea of having to admit defeat to cyber-attackers.
 But the sad truth of the matter is that the attackers will always be able to navigate the security defences.

 You can keep an eye on what the attackers are after in the first place, the data.
-Monitor interactions with data using User and Entity Behavior Analytics software that can detect anomalies and report on changes being made to critical files and folders, including copy events.
+Monitor interactions with data using Data Security Platform that can detect anomalies and report on changes being made to critical files and folders, including copy events.